alissatroiano/MS-1/README.md

 * The card layout/design used in the, "Quotes," section was copied from [Material Design for Bootstrap](https://mdbootstrap.com/).

-* The syntax for the jumbotron container background image was copied from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) and [Code Institute's](https://codeinstitute.net) Bootstrap project, 'Whiskey Drop'.
+* The syntax for the Jumbotron container background image was copied from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) and [Code Institute's](https://codeinstitute.net) Bootstrap project, 'Whiskey Drop'.

 * The syntax for the social media icons in the navbar was copied from [codelab](https://www.tutorialrepublic.com/codelab.php?topic=bootstrap&file=elegant-navbar-with-social-media-icons) tutorial.